 Secret Lagoon.
 The Secret Lagoon is Iceland’s oldest man-made pool filled with geothermally-heated spring water.
 While it is no secret anymore, the hot spring is still much less crowded than the iconic Blue Lagoon on the Reykjanes Peninsula.
 Even though the Secret Lagoon has expanded in size a few times since its founding in 1891, you still need to book in advance if you want to get in during the summer.
 Book your Secret Lagoon tickets or join us on a Secret Lagoon and Golden Circle tour.

 Landmannalaugar Hot Springs.
 The Icelandic Highlands may not be famous for their hot springs, but they certainly pack a few hot ones.
-The Landmannalaugar Hot Springs are located right at the edge of a moss-covered lava field and formed by a river that flows through the heart of it.
+The Landmannalaugar Hot Springs is located right at the edge of a moss-covered lava field and is formed by a river that flows through the heart of it.
 The river cools down the hot spring to regular bathing temperature.

 What better way to enjoy a hot spring than surrounded by colorful rhyolite mountains, expansive lava fields, and epic hiking trails?
 Join us on a Landmannalaugar hiking tour and explore the area like a local.